puppetlabs/puppet-resource_api/docs/hands-on-lab/04-adding-a-new-transport.md

 ## Next up

-Once you have everything ready, head on to [implement the transport](./05-implementing-the-transport.md).
+Now that you have everything ready, you'll [implement the transport](./05-implementing-the-transport.md).